hipe/tmx/lib/skylab/beauty-salon/doc/issues/029-name-conventions-for-constants.md

 probably doesn't like you either.

-names like these are optimized for refactorability and comprehensivenes though what they self-document. by seeing a const we immediately know two things from which we can infer many others:
+names like these are optimized for refactorability and comprehensivenes through what they self-document. by seeing a const we immediately know two things from which we can infer many others:

-  1) through its shape we know rougly what it is and how we are expected to interact with it.
+  1) through its "shape" we know roughly what it is and how we are expected to interact with it.

   2) to be able to know its scope at a glance has two important